meatfighter/nintaco-go-api/README.md

 ### Concurrency

 The API is _not_ safe for concurrent use.
 After invoking `API.Run`, the only goroutine that can safely invoke API methods is the one that executes the listeners.
 While a listener is running, the emulator is effectively frozen; listeners need to return in a timely manner to avoid slowing down emulation.
 Programs can start additional goroutines to perform parallel computations; however, the results of those computations should be exposed to and used from the listeners to act on the API.

+### Details

+This API is a translation of [the Nintaco Java API](https://nintaco.com/api.html).
+Refer to [the Javadoc](https://nintaco.com/javadoc/index.html) for a detailed description of [the API methods](https://nintaco.com/javadoc/nintaco/api/API.html), the listeners and the constants.